Come Get Your Wife

-Come Get Your Wife is the third studio album by American singer-songwriter and musician Elle King, released on January 27, 2023, via RCA Records.
-Co-produced by King and Ross Copperman, it is King's first album since 2018's Shake the Spirit and was preceded by the singles "Drunk (And I Don't Wanna Go Home)" and "Worth a Shot".
+Come Get Your Wife is the third studio album by American singer-songwriter and musician Elle King, released on January 27, 2023, by RCA Records.
+Co-produced by King and Ross Copperman, it is King's first album since 2018's Shake the Spirit.
 King co-wrote eight of the album's thirteen tracks.

+The album was preceded by the singles "Drunk (And I Don't Wanna Go Home)" and "Worth a Shot".
+The former of which reached number one on the Country Airplay chart, becoming the first female duet to reach the top of the charts in almost thirty years following Reba McEntire and Linda Davis' "Does He Love You" in 1993.

+Come Get Your Wife debuted at number 53 on the US Billboard 200 and number 11 on the Top Country Albums charts with 13,000 album-equivalent units.